Selling Art with a Back Story

 Enjoy this rewind, I’ll be back next week with an all new post.
 My How to Find Collectors Training is now open.
 Check it out!

-I have been reading with fascination The Supermodel and the Brillo Box: Back Stories and Peculiar Economics from the World of Contemporary Art, a new book by economist Don Thompson.
+When it was first published in 2014, I read with fascination, The Supermodel and the Brillo Box: Back Stories and Peculiar Economics from the World of Contemporary Art.
+It is a book by economist Don Thompson.
 As Georgia Adam quotes, “Don Thompson lays bare the world of high-octane auctions, canny collectors, culture-hungry new economies, and opaque million-dollar art deals.”